wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/remote.rst

 +--------------------+----------+

 .. note::
-	It is not possible to use both protocols simultaneously.
+	It is not possible to use both protocols simultaneously for secure connections.

 allowed-ips
 ^^^^^^^^^^^